 - 20 Awesome Leftover Turkey Recipes for Thanksgiving Magic

 - How to turn your Thanksgiving leftovers into festive holiday brunch

 Love this Champagne Turkey recipe?
-Sharing this how to make turkey in a bag post would make our week. ?
+Sharing this how to make a turkey in a bag post would make our week.